Vilcabamba to Machu Picchu

 Here we will get into our private transport van and make the nearly three hour ascent, right back up into the high Andes mountains via a drive up one of the most incredible valleys we have ever been to, into the heart of the Vilcabamba – famed refuge of the rebel Incas.
 We will spend our first night here in the Hostal Sixpac Manco, famed exporation outpost of Gene Savoy, ,Vincent Lee, Hugh Thomson, and many other explorers.

 The next morning, we will continue up to the first mountain pass, trekking through gorgeous scenery up and over a second before arriving at Abra Mojon, a very scenic high point that was known to have been visited by the Incas.
 The pass is not signed or marked but your guide will try to point it out to you if possible.
 From here we will descend down the mountain a bit before making camp for our second night.
 As mentioned, this is one of the more remote trekking routes in the Sacred Valley and it is rare to see other groups.
 Todays pace is a bit more relaxed but still a tough hike, and we have time to rest for a nice, hot lunch as well as get to our campsite well before evening so as to enjoy a relaxing late afternoon in the midst of the Andean glaciers.
-A special hot dinner is also on tap over an open fire, our cooks specialty !

 The next morning, we will walk down to the Yanatile river and arrive at St. Theresa, where we can either take an optional zipline tour or continue on to the HydroElectric station.
-For those not choosing the optional 6 day extension and begin our walk to Aguas Calientes where the trek ends, but not before we bring you to your hotel (included) and purchase on your behalf at no extra cost all your documents and entrances (entrance ticket to Machu Pichu and Huayna Picchu, roundtrip bus ticket, return train ticket to Ollantaytambo).
+For those not choosing the optional 6 day extension and begin our walk to Aguas Calientes where the trek ends, but not before we bring you to your hotel (included) and purchase on your behalf at no extra cost all your documents and entrances (entrance ticket to Machu Pichu, roundtrip bus ticket, return train ticket to Ollantaytambo).
 These total about $135 per person, and are not included in the cost of the trek but we do purchase them for you (which takes a bit of work) and do not charge any fee for the service.
 Please note that due to circumstances beyond our control, (the government website not functioning) we are no longer able to guarantee Huayna Picchu tickets.
 Please ask us for details.

 The second option is one of our favorites – the additional one day trek to Llactapata.
 This optional hike begins after our drive from the end of the main trek at Yanatile, down to just outside of St. Theresa, where we will register and begin the walk to Llactapata.
 This route is much less traveled than the Salkantay route, and makes for a very quiet and peaceful walk through the forest.
 It ascends gently for about three hours before arrivng at the site of Llactapata, another Incan site overlooking Machu Picchu that has only recently began to receive visits and is still in the process of being uncovered.
 We will have ample time to explore the site, relax on it’s huge front lawn of grass, or whatever before camping for the night a short distance below it.
 People always comment on how much they enjoyed this portion of the trip.
 The next morning, we will walk down to the Aobamba river and arrive at the HydroElectric station.
 For those not choosing the optional 6 day extension and begin our walk to Aguas Calientes where the trek ends, but not before we bring you to your hotel (included) and purchase on your behalf at no extra cost all your documents and entrances (entrance ticket to Machu Pichu and Huayna Picchu, roundtrip bus ticket, return train ticket to Ollantaytambo.)
 These total about $135 per person, and are not included in the cost of the trek but we do purchase them for you (which takes a bit of work) and do not charge any fee for the service.